 In this case, the first operation should define the dimensions of the pilot hole (the appropriate diameter can be found in standard tables), and the second operation the dimension (and tolerance) of the thread.

-Important: Always add a cosmetic thread to your 3D CAD model instead of modelling the thread directly to it.
+Important: Always add a "cosmetic" thread to your 3D CAD files instead of a "modelled" thread.

 Tolerances define a range of acceptable values for a certain dimension of the part.
 Tolerances tell a "story" about the function of the part and are especially important for features that interfere with other components.